JannisErhard/Bootleg-Defeat-The-Demon-Lord/README.md

 Black faces have 3 attack and 10 HP.

-Stand in Front of an enemy and press 'a' to attack.
+Stand in front of an enemy and press 'a' to attack.

 H, K and C are items, acquired by walking onto them.